Rare breed turkeys bred for Christmas

 Bourbon Red turkeys

 Over the past seven years, our Christmas turkeys oven ready weight has averaged 13 to 14lbs (6kg).
-Last Christmas we reared and fattened 100 of our turkeys and they averaged 6kg oven-ready.
+Last Christmas we reared and fattened 100 of our turkeys and they averaged just over 6kg oven-ready.
 The majority fall between 4kg and 9kg.
 As our birds are 100% naturally bred, around 10% of stags may exceed 20lbs oven ready weight.
+These birds were from the first hatch in May and they were slaughtered/plucked on December 1st and 2nd prior to hanging in our coldroom.
+If you do not have a coldroom you would want to slaughter later in December.

 Turkey oven ready weight range is:-